-Change is inevitable, and the PMP Exam is changing July 1, 2020.
-The previous change date was December 15, 2019.
-However, PMI recently announced that the exam change date will be moved back by 6 months.
-To reflect the changes in the workplace, the PMI has updated the exam.
+Change is inevitable, and the PMP Exam is changing January 1, 2021.
+PMI recently announced that the exam change date will be moved back by 6 months due to COVID-19.

 As the nature of project management evolves and continues to develop in new directions, so does the PMP Exam.
 The new Exam will reflect content spanning a wide spectrum, including predictive, agile and hybrid approaches.

 Approximately every 3-5 years, the PMI conducts a study to ensure that the PMP exam is consistent with the roles and responsibilities of project managers.

 The last time the PMI made a change to the PMP exam was in 2015, with approximately 25% of the exam content changing.
 In June 2019, the PMI released new PMP Exam Content outline.
 Read on to see what the new content looks like.

 The PMP Exam content outline provides a basic, but vital, description of the types of questions that are included in the PMP exam.